The national restrictions are:

 Places of worship

-Places of worship can remain open and communal worship is permitted, but you must not with those outside your household or support bubble.
+Places of worship open and communal worship is permitted, but you must not mix indoors with anyone outside your household or support bubble.

 If you break the rules